sahithyasridhar/fa18-523-65/paper/paper.md

-   Current NLP system tends to implement those models that are used for processing the lower levels as they have been well researched and implemented and also the apllications do not require them to process at the higher levels.
+   Current NLP system tends to implement those models that are used for processing the lower levels as they have been well researched and implemented and also the apllications do not require them to process at the higher levels [@www-liddy1998nlp].
-   [@www-liddy1998nlp]

 ## Natural Language generation

-This happens in four phases:
+According to [@www-khurana2017nlp] the NLP happens in four phases:
 *	Identifying the goal
 *	Evaluating the situation and planning to achieve the goal
 *	Evaluate the available resources.
-*	Execute the plans as text [@www-khurana2017nlp].
+*	Execute the plans as text.

 ## Approaches to NLP: